andrealommen/PHY309/CourseDescription.md

 Instructor:  Andrea Lommen, KINSC L108, alommen 'at' haverford 'dot' edu

-Textbook:  Introduction to Electrodynamics by David J. Griffiths
+Textbook:  Introduction to Electrodynamics by David J. Griffiths, 4th edition

 Thank you to Steve Boughn for much of this content.